felixge/traceutils/README.md

 ![screenshot of go tool trace showing an anonymized trace](./images/anonymize.png)

-Note: This is currently kind of slow, a 280MB trace takes > 6min to anonymize on my machine.
+Note: This is currently kind of slow, a 280MB trace takes > 6min to anonymize on my machine (~0.75 MB/s).

 # License